-Appeals from Judgments and Orders after Trial from the State Courts where permission to appeal is required, the application for permission must be made to the lower court within 14 days after the decision was made.
-If the lower court does not grant permission to appeal, the party may bring a further application to the General Division for permission to appeal within 14 days after date of the lower court's decision not to grant permission.
-The notice of appeal must be filed and served within 14 days after the date on which permission is granted; and where permission to appeal is not required, the notice of appeal must be filed and served within 14 days after the decision was made by the lower court.
+• Where permission to appeal is required, the application for permission must be made to the District Judge or Magistrate within 14 days after the decision was made.
+If the District Judge or Magistrate does not grant permission to appeal, the party may bring a further application to the General Division for permission to appeal within 14 days after the date of the District Judge's or Magistrate's decision not to grant permission.
+The notice of appeal must be filed and served within 14 days after the date on which permission is granted;